Logout

 Now, when you say “safe,” I’m assuming you're not worried about your physical safety, in particular.
 If you are, take the usual sensible precautions and you should have no problem.

-These days, the casino card room environment is much different.
-The rake is posted and adhered to and outright cheating, in the unlikely event there is any, would be confined to the biggest games, where the risks are worthwhile for the cheaters.
+These days, the casino card-room environment is much different.
+The rake is posted and adhered to and outright cheating, in the unlikely event there is any, would be confined to the biggest games, where the risks to the cheaters are worthwhile.

 In terms of your inexperience, you’ll want to stick to the lowest-limit and buy-in games, generally populated by recreational players looking to have some fun.
 If you do some study on the basics of poker strategy, you’ll likely be competitive and be able to relax and enjoy the experience, which is a good goal.